Chapter 14: System Configuration for In-Silico

 14.3.2 Working in Conda Envirnment

-Conda allows you to create isolated environments for different projects, making package management easier.
+Conda allows you to create isolated environments for different projects, making package and dependency management more efficient and conflict-free.

 - Checking Installed Packages